Previous dayApril 29, 2026Next day

 0.7 km---AutoUSGS →

-On April 29, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 25 km WNW of Lovelock, Nevada at 19:30 UTC.
+April 29, 2026 brought a magnitude 2.0 earthquake 25 km WNW of Lovelock, Nevada, logged at 19:30 UTC.
 At a depth of just 0.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 40.260°, -118.749°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 40.260°N, -118.749°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29